Cancer That Begins Above the Back of the Throat Behind the Roof of Your Mouth (Soft Palate)

 If you experience any of those symptoms or are concerned about your health, schedule an appointment with your primary care provider.
 Your provider will conduct a complete physical exam and check for possible neck masses.
 After your exam, according to the symptoms and findings, your provider may refer you to a head and neck specialist, called an otolaryngologist.

 If abnormalities are found, you will have a biopsy, in which a small tissue sample is taken from the area to confirm the diagnosis and check for the extent of the cancer.
-In some cases, biopsies can be performed in the office, but your specialist may want a more thorough evaluation by performing a biopsy in the operating room under general anesthesia.
+In some cases, biopsies can be performed in the office, but your specialist may want to perform a biopsy in the operating room under general anesthesia

 Your doctor may also order the following tests: